 If you’re looking for a push/pull recipe that isn’t available, however, there is a simple rule to follow.

 To push film, add 30% per stop more development time, or to pull, reduce the developing time by 20% per stop.
 Every film is different, but if the push and pull development times are not listed on the Massive Dev Chart, then the 30% rule typically results in good negatives according to The Film Developing Cookbook by Bill Troop and Steve Anchell.

 If you’re pushing or pulling film by extreme amounts, it’s always important to test the combination before using negatives that contain precious memories.
 That way you’ll know beforehand if you need to adjust the developing times to produce better results.

 Can I get my lab to push or pull my film?

 Most analog film labs will push or pull film by a stop or two.
 However, not all labs are willing to push and pull film because it isn’t as economical as simply developing every roll at box speed.
 If you’re not sure, contact your lab or check online.
 Most labs that will push and pull film typically include a $1 – $5 fee for the service.

 What happens when I push film?

-Pushing film is the process of developing it for longer periods of time with the expectation that the film developer will have a better chance of finding developable grains, turning them into metallic silver.
+Pushing film is the process of developing it for longer periods of time with the expectation that the film developer will have a better chance of finding developable grains, and turning them into metallic silver.
+Learn how film grains work here.

 Pushed film appears grainier and contrastier than film shot and developed at base ISO speed.
 The highlights become brighter, while the shadows stay mostly the same.
 The look created by pushing film is loved by street photographers looking to create that classic film look in their images.